mikesmitty/diy-lithium-ups/README.md

 All that to say, there is some inherent risk and don't hold me responsible if your house burns down.

 # But why?
-- Commercial lithium UPSes are _expensive_ ($2-3k on the low end).
+- Commercial lithium UPSes are _expensive_ ($1k for single-digit minutes of runtime on the low end).
 There's a few reasons for this, one being that you need relatively high output batteries to fit them in a compact package; often a 2U rack-mount form factor, which is only 3.5" tall.
 The second is only an assumption, but given that traditional lead-acid UPS batteries only last 2-3 years I'm sure major UPS manufacturers aren't in a hurry to kill their recurring-revenue replacement battery cash cow by offering Lithium-ion based units with batteries that last 8-10 years.
 - Lead-acid batteries are really not ideal for a few different reasons.
     1. As already mentioned, lead-acid batteries have a limited lifespan, gradually reducing their usable runtime over the course of a few years to virtually nothing
     1. They also generally don't like being drained below 50%, while Lithium-ion batteries don't mind being drained all the way down to 10%